carlos-molina/contraval/README.md

 necessary step towards building realiable contracts, however, it is not enough.
-The problem with bringing exceptions into the design of smat contracts is that they become populated by intricate executions that are hard to examine and reason about for correctness.
+The problem with bringing exceptions into the design of smart contracts is that they become populated by intricate executions that are hard to examine and reason about for correctness.
 The designer can address the